Don't Ignore the Tail: Decoupling top-K Probabilities for Efficient Language Model Distillation: Related Work

 When it comes to large-scale pretraining distillation to prepare the student from scratch, there is work on encoder-only models, such as DistilBERT \citep{distillbert} or MiniLM \citep{minilm}.
 Work like \citet{Summary} extends it to encoder--decoder models for generative tasks such as summarization or machine translation.
 However, most pretraining distillation in causal models, such as distilling Gemma2 models from Gemini \citep{Gemma2} or work like \citet{KD_nVidia}, still follows logit matching with minimal modification.
 MiniPLM is the only work we found that attempts distillation without logit matching.

 Works like MiniPLM, MiniLLM, or On-policy KD of \citet{OnPolicyKD} uses the reverse KL divergence instead of the forward one.
 However, the mode-seeking behavior of reverse KLD will suppress the contribution of words other than the one with the maximum probability.
-Further, as shown in \Cref{tb:Larger}, reverse KL results in student models with the worst calibration, implying that reverse KL-based methodology is not suitable for unsupervised distillation in our settings.
+Furthermore, as shown in \Cref{tb:Larger}, reverse KL yields student models with the worst calibration, implying that reverse KL-based methodology is not suitable for unsupervised distillation in our settings.